pytorch/pytorch/docs/source/notes/cuda.rst

 go out of scope.

 Private pools are maintained automatically.
-By default, the allocator creates a separate private pool for every capture.
+By default, the allocator creates a separate private pool for each capture.
 If you capture multiple graphs, this conservative approach ensures graph replays never corrupt each other's values, but sometimes needlessly wastes memory.